hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

    cd /tmp
    python3.9 -m http.server 8850
 ```
-If you remember the chapter about [definition files](https://hsf-training.github.io/hsf-training-singularity-webpage/05-definition-files/index.html),
+If you recall the chapter about [definition files](https://hsf-training.github.io/hsf-training-singularity-webpage/05-definition-files/index.html),
 this definition file will pull the official Ubuntu image from Dockerhub, and will install Python3.9.
 In addition, it copies `index.html` on `/tmp` **inside** the container.

-When the instance starts, commands specified on `%startscript` are executed.
-On this example, `http.server` will be
+When the instance starts, commands specified on
-executed serving a page in the port 8850.
+`%startscript` are executed.
+On this example, `http.server` will be executed serving a page in the port 8850 (you can
+use any other port if 8850 is busy with another service).

-Now, let's build an image from the definition as
+Let's build an image from the definition.
+Remember that building images requires either superuser permissions or
+using the flag `--fakeroot` as
 ```bash
 singularity build --fakeroot basicServer.sif basicServer.def
 ```

-And let's start an instance with the image called `myWebService`:
+Now, let's start an instance named `myWebService` with the image that we just built
 ```bash
 singularity instance start --no-mount tmp basicServer.sif myWebService
 ```